gabrielmougard/Shnell/README.md

 ## How to install

-Type the following command in the project directory (in root priviledge) :
+Type the following command in the project directory :
-`make` and `make install`.
+`chmod +x install.sh` and `sudo ./install.sh`.
+Then the build process will begin...
-Then you can type `shnell` in a terminal to launch the program.
+Then you can type `shnell` in a terminal to launch the program, since it will be automatically added to your PATH.

 ## Portability to MCU